FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/application.rst

 .. centered:: Chart 14.5‑8 Gain Setting

 .. note:: Drag gain setting range: 0-1.
-A higher gain results in greater compensated torque and smaller startup torque for the current loop.
+The larger the gain, the greater the compensation torque, and the easier the dragging under the current loop.

 Assisted Drag Optimization Function Based on Joint Torque Sensor
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++